mrud0004/ai-summariser-pdf/README.md

 # Features
 ### Efficient Summarization:
-Utilize state-of-the-art AI to quickly summarise PDF documents, saving you time and effort.
+Utilise state-of-the-art AI to quickly summarise PDF documents, saving you time and effort.

 # Getting Started
 To get started with the AI PDF Summarizer Tool, follow these simple steps: